turbonomic-integrations/csv-to-application-topology/README.md

         - app_name - Business App name
         - entity_name - VM name
         - entity_ip - VM IP address (optional if MATCH_IP is false)
-* MATCH_IP - True/False flag to enforce strict VM matching based on input IP address.
+* MATCH_IP - Optional True/False flag to enforce strict VM matching based on input IP address.
 If *false*, matches between input CSV and Turbonomic system will be based on VM name only.
+Defaults to False
 * APP_PREFIX - Optional Prefix for Business App names as they appear in the Turbonomic UI
 * LOG_DIR - Optional log directory for persistent log files.
 Defaults to Container STDOUT
 * LOG_FILE - Optional log file for persistent log files.
 Defaults to Container STDOUT